PerimeterInstitute/SymmetryExampleScripts/README.md

 The way we have set up Slurm, most of the time we allocate full compute nodes to a job (users do not share nodes).

+Symmetry currently (as of March 2021) has 76 regular compute nodes and 2 GPU nodes.

-The regular compute nodes have 2 CPUs, each with 20 cores, and supporting 2 "hyper-threads".
+The regular compute nodes have 2 Intel Xeon Gold CPUs, each with 20 cores, and supporting 2 "hyper-threads".
 Slurm counts hyper-threads as "cpus", so as far as it is concerned, the compute nodes have 80 "cpus".
 The regular compute nodes have 192 GB of memory.

 The GPU nodes have one CPU with 8 cores and 2 hyper-threads, so 16 "cpus" according to Slurm.
 They also have 4 NVIDIA GeForce RTX 2080 GPUs.
 Unlike the regular compute nodes, we *do* allow users to request 1 to 4 GPUs; jobs may share these nodes.

+We have a local file server hosting a GPFS file system offering 233 TeraBytes of space, and a high-performance InfiniBand network connects the nodes and the file server.

 ## Example scripts.